VeriorPies/MineCloud/README.md

 </p>

 ## Features
-1. Start your server with a single Discord command
+1. Fully integrated with Discord - start your server with one Discord command.
-2. Auto backup and shutdown when no one is online
+2. Auto backup and shutdown when no one is online.
 3. Almost free (~55 cents with 20/hr gameplay each month)
-4. Fully customizable - installed what ever mods you like
+4. Fully customizable - installed whatever mods you like
-5. No maintainen cost, if you don't want to play it. just leave it there.
+5. No maintainment cost - don't have time to play?
+Just leave it there!
+It cost nothing.
-3. support other game
+6. Can be easily modified to host other multiplayer game servers as well.
 ## How To Setup?
 If you prefer, we have a step-by-step video tutorial ↓
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6NC-GO1RrXQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)